alttester-test-examples/Java-iOS-AltTrashCat/README.md

 ### Before running the tests on iOS
 - in the `BaseTest.java` class please change the value for `xcodeOrgId` with your Team ID (unique 10-character string) in Apple dev account
 - export `IOS_UDID=<your-device-udid>` then run the script `ios_tests.sh`
-- considering that `port forwarding` is no longer available on iOS devices, to be able to use port forwarding it is necessary to follow the steps from https://alttester.com/docs/desktop/v.2.0.1/pages/known-issues.html#problem-with-reverse-port-forwarding-for-ios
+- considering that the IProxy does not have a way of setting up reverse port forwarding, to be able to connect it is necessary to follow the steps from https://alttester.com/docs/sdk/latest/pages/advanced-usage.html#in-case-of-ios

 ### Running the tests on MacOS
 ❗ Starting with version 2.0.0, the AltTester Desktop must be running on your PC while the tests are running.